r4yz0r/tools/README.md

 # tools

+bin2hex:
-Convert binary to wireshark hexdump format
+Convert binary to wireshark hexdump format.
+Can be used to import the dump into wireshark afterwards.